sfgiants/BentoML/docs/source/concepts/runner.rst

               resources:
                 nvidia.com/gpu: [2, 4]

-For the detailed information on the meaning of each resource allocation configuration, see :doc:`/guides/scheduling`.

-Traffic Control
-^^^^^^^^^^^^^^^

-Same as API server, you can also configure the traffic settings for both all runners and individual runner.
+Timeout
+^^^^^^^

-Specifcally, ``traffic.timeout`` defines the amount of time in seconds that the runner will wait for a response from the model before timing out.
+Runner timeout defines the amount of time in seconds to wait before calls a runner is timed out on the API server.
-``traffic.max_concurrency`` defines the maximum number of concurrent requests the runner will accept before returning an error.

 .. tab-set::